Zika and Travel

 - In the United States, areas with a risk of Zika are called yellow and red zones: https://www.cdc.gov/zika/geo/domestic-guidance.html

-- Currently, there no areas in the U.S. with known risk of getting Zika from mosquitoes.
+- Currently, there are no yellow or red zones in the United States (no known risk of getting Zika from mosquitoes).

 - Travel and Pregnancy